Living As God’s People

 Blessed are the gentle, for they shall inherit the earth (v 5).

-The gentleness Jesus refers to is not an outward demeanour but an inner spiritual quality.
-Such do not exhibit an attitude of self-righteousness, but are aware of their own weakness.
-Like humility, gentleness does not assert its own will on others, act aggressively or take revenge, but rather gives encouragement.
+The gentleness Jesus refers to is not outward conduct but an inner spiritual quality.
+Such people are not self-assertive, but are aware of their own weakness and dependence on God.
+Like humility, gentle people do not assert their own will on others, act aggressively or take revenge, but rather give encouragement.

 So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience (Colossians 3:12).

-Humility is an essential quality which we also need to have and complements gentleness.
+Humility is an essential quality which we also need to have.
+It complements gentleness.
 While gentleness is shown in how we treat others, humility is shown in how we see ourselves – first before God and secondly before others.

 Therefore humble yourselves under the mighty hand of God, that He may exalt you at the proper time (1 Peter 5:6).